What is this project?

 Why is it important?

-As so many Montanans rely on our roadways and highways to travel, work and play - MDT understands how important it for those roads is to be as safe and functional as possible.
+As so many Montanans rely on our roadways and highways to travel, work and play - MDT understands how important it is for those roads to be as safe and functional as possible.
 Reconstruction projects like this one extend the usable life of a road all while making it safer through better design.